phillipfurtado/datasciencecoursera/getting-cleaning-data/CodeBook.md

 # How the script works

-The way that the script implements the five steps described in the course project's definition, are detailed below:
+The way that the script implements the five steps described in the course project's definition is detailed below:

 0. Initially the script download and unzip the dataset.